kammychiu/math-241/hw_0_data_viz/hw_0_data_viz.md

 ### Thoughts

-This data exploration excercise shows that party affiliation and age may be powerful explantory variables that explain voter participation trends in a regression analysis.
+This data exploration exercise shows that party affiliation and age may be powerful explanatory variables that explain voter participation trends in a regression analysis.